Casper: Accelerating Stencil Computation using Near-cache Processing: Methodology

 \subsection{Benchmarks}

-We evaluate \mech~on six stencil benchmarks, including up to 3-dimensional stencils with varying data reuse characteristics, ranging from 3 input points (Jacobi 1D) up to 33 points for the 33-point 3D stencil. \alain{We use Jacobi 1D, -2D, 7-point 3D (heat diffusion) from Polybench~\cite{pouchet2012polybench}, a 5$\times$5 Gaussian blur filter \cite{canny1986computational}, the 7-point 1D kernel from~\cite{holewinski2012high}, and a 33-point 3D kernel to represent higher-order scientific simulations\cite{datta2008stencil,datta2009auto}.} All the benchmarks use Jacobi-style stencils with disjoint read and write data sets.
-The benchmarks are elementary stencils that can be conjugated to form more complex stencils occurring in real-world applications.
-In addition to the standard data set sizes (which fit inside the {LLC} of the CPU), we also evaluate \mech~on data sets that 1) exceed the size of the {LLC} (named \textit{DRAM}), and 2) fit within the private L2 caches of the CPU (\textit{L2}).
-Table~\ref{tab:gridsizes} lists the domain sizes.
-We report the runtime for one timestep (T = 1 in \autoref{fig:jac2d}), measured at the third timestep of the benchmarks.
-Iteration runtimes are stable, starting from the third timestep in our benchmarks.
-Because of $T$ is usually large enough to amortize the cost of moving the data from memory, we do not consider this in the evaluations.
+We evaluate \mech~on six stencil benchmarks, including up to 3-dimensional stencils with varying data reuse characteristics, ranging from 3 input points (Jacobi 1D) up to 33 points for the 33-point 3D stencil. \alain{We use Jacobi 1D, -2D, 7-point 3D (heat diffusion) from Polybench~\cite{pouchet2012polybench}, a 5$\times$5 Gaussian blur filter \cite{canny1986computational}, the 7-point 1D kernel from~\cite{holewinski2012high}, and a 33-point 3D kernel to represent higher-order scientific simulations\cite{datta2008stencil,datta2009auto}.} All the benchmarks use Jacobi-style stencils with disjoint read and write data sets. {They all operate on double-precision floating-point values.} These benchmarks are elementary stencils that can be conjugated to form more complex stencils occurring in real-world applications.
+In addition to the standard data set sizes (which fit inside the {LLC} of the CPU), we also evaluate \mech~on data sets that (1) exceed the size of the {LLC} (named \textit{DRAM}), and (2) fit within the private L2 caches of the CPU (\textit{L2}). \autoref{tab:gridsizes} lists the domain sizes.
+In the appendix, \autoref{tab:app_instr} {shows the dynamic instruction counts of all evaluated stencils and datasets for the baseline CPU and for \mech.}